rat10/nng/configSemantics.md

 ```
 Note how the references to Louis Lane and the concept of loving are still referentially transparent, as they should be, and solely the reference to Superman is constrained to refer only to that specific persona of the extra-terrestrial character Kal-El, but never to its alternative persona Clark Kent.

 Here the square bracket prefix notation is used not to name the term - there's no need for that - but to indicate a certain semantics.
 This syntax in combination with the literal guarantees that the reference to Superman is always interpreted with the appropriate semantics.
-In this special datatype declaration may be omitted.
+In this special case a datatype declaration may be omitted.

 > [TODO]
 >